Ada-Developers-Academy/core-capstone/capstone-submission/capstone-submission.checkpoint.md

 ##### !question

 Please submit a link to your capstone repo(s).
-You an separate multiple repo links with spaces.
+You can separate multiple repo links with spaces.

 ##### !end-question